Sustainability & Diversity

 More recently, classifications have expanded to include specific minority sub-groups.
 In the United States, there are more than 15 categories used to identify diverse businesses.

 A supplier diversity program promotes the use of traditionally excluded groups.
-Leading companies across all industries are embracing supplier diversity for both economic and societal reasons.
+Many large organizations across industries have adopted supplier diversity programs for both economic and social reasons.

 These programs are slowly moving away from being a corporate social responsibility (CSR) driven initiative to being a business imperative and driver of competitive advantage.